 To fully digest the BI industry, let’s review what Gartner says – a world leading research and advisory company providing insights, advise and tools for leaders in IT, Finance, Human resource among other specialities.

-According to Gartner’s 2018 magic quadrant for analytics and business intelligence platforms report, which classifies the different business intelligence tools into four quadrants; Niche players, visionaries, challenges & leaders, only three BI tools namely Microsoft, Tableau and Qlik were named leaders.
+According to Gartner’s 2018 magic quadrant for analytics and business intelligence platforms report, which classifies different business intelligence (BI) tools into four quadrants; Niche players, visionaries, challenges & leaders, only three BI tools namely Microsoft, Tableau and Qlik were named leaders.

-The report also explores in detail the strengths and cautions of each of the BI tool, which you might consider reviewing before making decision on your next analytics skill to acquire or BI tool to implement for your organization.
+The report explores in detail the strengths and cautions of each of the BI tool, which you might consider reviewing before making decision on your next analytics skill to acquire or BI tool to implement for your organization.

 Since this report appears to have been pulled-out recently, product reviews for the last 12 months can be a good place to start.

 Probably after reviewing Garter’s 2018 magic quadrant for analytics and business intelligence platform report, you found Tableau to be the right tool for you.

 You might be right or wrong, but like I said before no one tool fit for all.

 Before you go back to the report and reaffirm your stand, let me share something special about this tool you might consider too.